Skip to main content

 Build

-This stretch primarily targets the lower and mid-back, while the hamstrings and glutes are stretched secondarily.
-Keeping the movement slow and controlled helps improve spinal mobility and encourages better posture awareness, especially for those who spend long periods sitting.
+This stretch primarily targets the lower and mid-back, with the hamstrings and glutes receiving a secondary stretch as you fold forward.
+Keeping the movement slow and deliberate improves spinal mobility over time and encourages better posture awareness — especially valuable for anyone who spends long hours sitting.
+Bodyweight movements like this can meaningfully improve muscle activation patterns when used consistently (Cayot et al., 2017).

 The Sitting Bent-Over Back Stretch fits well into recovery sessions, mobility routines, or cooldowns after training.
-It helps reduce stiffness, supports overall flexibility, and can be used regularly to maintain a healthy range of motion in the back and hips.
+It reduces stiffness, supports overall flexibility, and helps maintain a healthy range of motion through the back and hips when performed regularly.

 1. Sit on the floor with your legs extended straight in front of you, keeping your back tall and shoulders relaxed.